microwalk-project/Microwalk/README.md

 # Microwalk

+Microwalk is a microarchitectural leakage detection framework, which combines dynamic instrumentation and statistical methods in order to identify and quantify side-channel leakages.
+For the scientific background, consult the corresponding [paper](https://arxiv.org/abs/1808.05575).

 ## Compiling

 For Windows, it is recommended to install Visual Studio, as it brings almost all dependencies and compilers, as well as debugging support.
+The solution can then be built directly in the IDE.

 The following guide is for Linux systems and command line builds on Windows.